LilleAndersen/LilleAndersen.github.io/README.md

 # [little.yessness.com](https://little.yessness.com/)

 This is my personal school website for school and all other potential projects.
 It was made with the basis of a school assignment.
-But it has become more that just a school assignment.
+But it has become more than just a school assignment.

 ---